Boko Haram insurgency: 2016

-Bodo bombings

 On 25 January, four Boko Haram suicide bombers killed over 30 people in Bodo, Far North, Cameroon.

-Dalori, Dikwa and Maiduguri attacks

 On 30 January, at least 86 people were killed by Boko Haram in Dalori, Borno.
-On 9 February, two young female suicide bombers killed at least 60 people at an internally displaced persons' camp in Dikwa, Borno.
+On 9 February, two young female suicide bombers killed at least 60 people at an internally displaced persons' (IDP) camp in Dikwa, Borno.
 On 16 March, two female suicide bombers killed 22 people on the outskirts of Maiduguri.

 Boko Haram-IS infighting and loss of territory

-In March, Boko Haram was reported to have used islands in Lake Chad as bases.

-As Boko Haram's power waned, Shekau's leadership was increasingly criticised among Boko Haram and ISIL's central command.
+As Boko Haram's power waned, Shekau's leadership was increasingly criticised among Boko Haram and IS central command.
 These elements repeatedly attempted to convince Shekau to change his tactics or his extreme ideas (such as considering everyone an apostate who has not openly sided with him, including all Muslims).
-Shekau refused to budge, and openly disobeyed ISIL's "Caliph" Abu Bakr al-Baghdadi in regard to various matters.
-ISIL and parts of Boko Haram eventually came to the conclusion that this was no longer tolerable, whereupon Shekau was removed from his position as vali of ISIL's West Africa Province in August.
-Abu Musab al-Barnawi, a son of Boko Haram founder Mohammed Yusuf was appointed as his successor.
+Shekau refused to budge and openly disobeyed "Caliph" Abu Bakr al-Baghdadi in regard to various matters.
+IS and parts of Boko Haram eventually came to the conclusion that this was no longer tolerable, whereupon Shekau was removed from his position as vali of ISWAP in August.
+Abu Musab al-Barnawi, a son of Boko Haram founder Mohammed Yusuf, was appointed as his successor.

 This event resulted in an open split among the Nigerian insurgents.
-Shekau refused to accept his dismissal, rallied a large number of supporters and violently opposed Barnawi and ISIL's central command.
+Shekau refused to accept his dismissal, rallied a large number of supporters, and violently opposed Barnawi and IS central command.
 In turn, Barnawi and those who were loyal to him declared Shekau's group Khawarij.
-The two insurgent factions subsequently became fully separate organizations, with Shekau's followers re-adopting their old name "Jamā'at Ahl as-Sunnah lid-Da'wah wa'l-Jihād" (outsiders refer to this faction as "Boko Haram"), whereas Barnawi's forces continued to operate as "Islamic State's West Africa Province" (ISWAP).
+The two insurgent factions subsequently became fully separate organizations, with Shekau's followers adopting their old name "Jamā'at Ahl as-Sunnah lid-Da'wah wa'l-Jihād" (outsiders refer to this faction as "Boko Haram"), whereas Barnawi's forces continued to operate as ISWAP.
 The two groups are generally hostile and fight each other, though it is possible that they occasionally cooperate against their common enemies.

-On 31 August, Major General Lucky Irabor stated that the militants now only controlled a few villages and towns near Lake Chad and in Sambisa Forest.
+On 31 August, Major General Lucky Irabor stated that the militants only controlled a few villages and towns near Lake Chad and in Sambisa Forest.
 He further stated that the military expected recapturing the final strongholds of the group within weeks.

-On 24 December, President Muhammadu Buhari said that Boko Haram had been ousted from their last stronghold in the Sambisa Forest, effectively reducing Boko Haram to an insurgent force.
-This victory left Boko Haram without any territorial holdings; however, Boko Haram still maintains an extensive ability to carry out attacks.
+On 24 December Buhari said that Boko Haram had been ousted from their last stronghold in the Sambisa Forest, effectively reducing Boko Haram to an insurgent force.
+This victory left Boko Haram without any territorial holdings.